 Search by category, archive or keyword

-Everyone’s bottom is different and depending on the person, their perception of it is too.
-Some people may feel their bottom is one DUI, others may still think it is the bartender, wife/husband and police officers fault after their 5th DUI.
+Everyone’s rock bottom is different, and depending on the person, their perception of it is too.
+Some people may feel their rock bottom is one DUI, while others may still think it is the bartender, wife/husband, and police officer’s fault after their 5th DUI.
 They don’t think their life is unmanageable, they just have to figure out how to do things differently and manage everyone else.

 What Does it Mean to Hit Rock Bottom in Addiction?

-Two things we know for sure are, no two bottoms are the same and the bottom is never felt when things are going well.
+Two things we know for sure are no two rock bottoms are the same, and the rock bottom is never felt when things are going well.
 It is only felt when things are going bad.
 This is one of the goals of intervention specialists, to help the family change the environment that is preventing the substance user from feeling the consequences necessary to see the need for change.
-Telling a family they have to wait for the bottom makes no sense when the family is providing comfort so the substance user does not have to feel it.
+Telling a family they have to wait for the rock bottom makes no sense when the family is providing comfort so the substance user does not have to feel it.

 Signs of Hitting Rock Bottom

-- Using the Drug to Combat Withdrawals: Many people claim to continue using their substance of choice to fight off the negative effects of withdrawal; this may be partially true.
+Using the Drug to Combat Withdrawals: Many people claim to continue using their substance of choice to fight off the negative effects of withdrawal; this may be partially true.
 It is often a justification and belief that they can’t live without drugs or alcohol.
 It goes back to perception and fear.
-What does withdrawal look like and what does it look like after?
+What does withdrawal look like, and what does it look like after?
 How will I live without my solution?
-Withdrawal isn’t bottom, the fear of what happens next and facing it without drugs or alcohol would be their bottom.
+Withdrawal isn’t the rock bottom, the fear of what happens next and facing it without drugs or alcohol would be the rock bottom.

-- Ignoring Legal Consequences such as Jail or DUI: You would think an arrest and possible prison time would be enough for any sane person to stop their behavior and do something different.
-This is often not the case for a substance user.
-Sure, while they are detoxing in jail or are sleepless the night before court, they may even ask God that if they just get through this without going to prison they will never drink alcohol or use drugs again.
-Once again, back to perception.
-If you don’t feel it, then you aren’t hitting the bottom.
-When you let go of working angles, rationalizing insanity, or trying to figure out how to not get arrested again, you are feeling the bottom.
-In this example the substance user is still using substances in spite of the consequences.
+When you let go of working angles, rationalizing insanity, or trying to figure out how to not get arrested again, you are feeling the rock bottom.
+In this example, the substance user is still using substances in spite of the consequences.
 The consequences are still often perceived as less fearful than the unknown life without drugs or alcohol.

 Helping a Loved One Who’s Reached Rock Bottom

 Most people enter treatment for external reasons.
-They rarely stay to address the internal reasons and relapse often happens when the substance user’s life improves.
-In recovery groups they call it “getting their stuff back”.
-They believed the bottom was the things they lost and not the way they felt and they soon forgot what it was like.
-Once they get some things back, they feel they don’t have a problem any longer and they are back out using drugs and alcohol.
+They rarely stay to address the internal reasons, and relapse often happens when the substance user’s life improves.
+In recovery groups, they call it “getting their stuff back.”
+They believed rock bottom was the things they lost and not the way they felt, and they soon forgot what it was like.
+Once they get some things back, they feel they don’t have a problem any longer, and they are back out using drugs and alcohol.

 Drug and Alcohol Intervention at Family First Intervention

-Families can bring the feelings of the bottom to their loved one.
+Families can bring the feeling of rock bottom to their loved one.
 Waiting for them to feel physical consequences may not be enough as they may justify and rationalize them.
-Family First intervention specializes in healing the family system that has been affected while waiting for the illusion of physical bottom.
+Family First Intervention specializes in healing the family system that has been affected while waiting for the illusion of physical rock bottom.

 - Allows the substance user the opportunity to see and feel the love from their family

-- Provides the family with closure they did everything they could to stop it
+- Provides the family with the closure they did everything they could to stop it

-- Changes the perception of the substance user so that bottom can be recognized and felt
+- Changes the perception of the substance user so that rock bottom can be recognized and felt